Gluten-Free Salted Caramel Pecan Bars

 Front view of a stack of three gluten-free salted caramel pecan bars with brown sugar shortbread crust

 Do You Chop Pecans Or Leave Them Whole For Pecan Bars?
 I prefer roughly chopping the pecans.
-Having some pieces that are larger and some smaller makes for a beautiful presentation and helps distribute the pecans more evenly than leaving them whole, which can make them easier to slice later.
-Be sure not to mince the pecans though–you still want good-sized pieces.
+Having some pieces that are larger and some smaller makes for a beautiful presentation and helps distribute the pecans more evenly than leaving them whole, which can make these delicious bars easier to slice later.
+Be sure not to mince the pecans though–you still want good-sized pieces!

 Overhead view of gluten-free salted caramel pecan bars cut into squares